rtcharity/resources.eahub.org/content/learn/connect.md

 # Podcasts and Videos
 The <a target="_blank" href="https://80000hours.org/podcast/">80,000 Hours Podcast</a> features unusually in-depth conversations on the world’s most pressing problems and how you can use your career to solve them.

+Watch talks from Effective Altruism conferences on the <a target="_blank" href="https://www.youtube.com/channel/UCEfASxwPxzsHlG5Rf1-4K9w/">Centre for Effective Altruism’s youtube channel</a>.

 <a target="_blank" href="http://rationallyspeakingpodcast.org/">Rationally Speaking Podcast</a> Julia Galef speaks to guests as they critically explore a wide range of topics in philosophy, psychology, effective altruism, economics, technology, and more.

+The <a target="_blank" href="https://futureoflife.org/the-future-of-life-podcast/">Future of Life Podcast</a> features Ariel Conn from the Future of Life Institute in conversation with prominent researchers, policy experts, philosophers, and other influential thinkers of all kinds.

+Future of Life Institute's <a target="_blank" href="https://futureoflife.org/ai-alignment-podcast/">AI Alignment Podcast covers and explores the AI alignment problem across a large variety of domains, reflecting the fundamentally interdisciplinary nature of AI alignment.

+The <a target="_blank" href="https://www.sentienceinstitute.org/podcast/">Sentience Institute Podcast</a> features interviews with advocates, scientists, and entrepreneurs about the most effective strategies to expand humanity’s moral circle, with an emphasis on expanding the circle to farmed animals.

 The <a target="_blank" href="https://podcasts.apple.com/us/podcast/future-perfect/id1438157174/">Future Perfect Podcast</a> studies some of today’s issues with an effective altruist lens.
 The first season investigates a range of problems and interventions, and the second the pros and cons of big philanthropy.

+A <a target="_blank" href="https://forum.effectivealtruism.org/posts/B68gjjhZccGtWDuDh/a-list-of-ea-related-podcasts">longer list of relevant podcasts is available here.</a>

 Many EA organisations have collected their videos on their YouTube channels.
 See this <a target="_blank" href="https://forum.effectivealtruism.org/posts/jNye4h2wmsxfmWcKE/where-to-find-ea-related-videos">EA Forum post</a>, which contains links to many of them.

+<a name="blogs"></a>
+# Blogs
+A long list of EA Blogs, and a feed of the most recent blog entries can be found on the <a target="_blank" href="http://eablogs.net/">EA Blog Page.</a>

 <a name="onlinegroups"></a>
 # Online Groups